 ADI essentially gives you a faster site creation process and a much simpler editor.
 Tell it the type of site you want to create, the features you need (selling online, taking bookings or appointments, getting subscribers, a blog), impart some social media and contact details, and it quickly creates a site to match.

 The regular editor takes a straightforward but more manual approach.
-You start with a template, and can then customize it by dragging and dropping the full set of Wix components onto the page (you get many more options than with ADI), or tweaking and adjusting elements that are already there.
+You start with a template, and can then customise it by dragging and dropping the full set of Wix components onto the page (you get many more options than with ADI), or tweaking and adjusting elements that are already there.

 While this is much more powerful, it also has a potentially significant disadvantage.
 ADI allows you to change your layout after you've created your site, but once you've selected a template in the standard editor, there's no way to switch it later.
 Some services, such as Weebly, allow you to change your template at any point, a far more flexible approach.